Sex is Meant to be Pleasurable

 11. Even the experience of a caesarean section or difficult birth, a hysterectomy or an abortion can leave an impact on your sexual body.

-13. You may have a low sense of self worth that mistakenly leads you to believe you are not worthy of receiving pleasure.
+13. You may mistakenly believe you are not worthy of receiving pleasure.
 This is so not true, it is your birthright!

-14. The cycle of pain can develop a feedback loop in your belief and nervous systems and take on a life of its own.
-This doesn’t mean you are crazy, you just need to understand what is happening for you.
+14. The cycle of pain can develop a feedback loop in your belief and nervous systems, taking on a life of its own.
+This doesn’t mean you’re crazy, you just haven’t learned how this pain cycle works and what to do about it.

 Tension in the Genitals